 How do you Know Your Classrooms are Getting the Proper Ventilation?

 The easiest way to know is to purchase a co2 reader, measure the ratings in the middle of the day when the kids have been active in the classroom for a few hours.
 Once you have the co2 rating you can plug it into this handy calculator along with your classroom size and number of students to see if you are at a proper ventilation level.

 Best School Cleaning Practices

 Keeping schools and universities clean and germ free can be quite a task as kids tend to touch everything without hesitation.
-In this guide to school cleaning Commercial Cleaning Corp has come up with the following tips for keeping schools as germ free as possible.
+In this guide to school cleaning Commercial Cleaning Corp has come up with the following tips for keeping schools germ free

 School Cleaning Checklist and Tips

-▯ Hold high risk activities outdoors when possible, such as choir and gym
+- Hold high risk activities outdoors, including choir and gym

 Feel free to download a pdf version of this checklist here.
 School Cleaning Tips

 This guide addresses the new and emerging pox epidemic and how to safely disinfect for it.